Reclaim your creative self

 Before we jump into action, let's slow down and notice what's happening under the surface.
 Creativity is deeply personal, and the roadblocks aren’t always obvious.

-Try this: Grab a journal or open a blank doc and reflect on these questions:
+Try this: Grab a journal or open a blank doc and ask yourself these questions:

 When did I last feel creative in a way that was just for me?